 Just think of children as our most valuable resource.

-We always we always say that.
+We always say that.

-Politics is always BS about that.
+Politicians always BS about that.

 Oh, we had Bernie on the program yesterday, and I thought he was amazing.

-And all right, we'll take a break here.
+All right, we'll take a break here.

-Look, I there's a way to do this.
+Look, there's a way to do this.

-I'll tell you one way not to do it though, and that is if we do it the way that we've been doing it.
+I'll tell you one way not to do it, though, and that is if we do it the way that we've been doing it.

-I I mean, you know why?
+I mean, you know why?

-I I remember, you know, I've been around guns forever.
+I remember, you know, I've been around guns forever.

 I love guns.